exceptionless/Website/content/news/2014/2014-02-07-xml-parsing-exception-caught-fixed-case-study.md

 ---
 id: 2601
-title: XML Parsing Exception Caught and Fixed &#8211; Case Study
+title: XML Parsing Exception Caught and Fixed - Case Study
 date: 2014-02-07
 tags: [ "email", "notifications"]
 ---
 This is yet another story of an elusive bug that, without a proper error reporting service, would have gone un-noticed for a very long time.

 When third-party software and services interact with your code, in any way, you have to be wary that their data may be different from yours.
 In this instance, our client was parsing some XML that included an unfriendly cookie name.
-Lets see what happened next&#8230;<!--more-->
+Lets see what happened next...<!--more-->

 <img loading="lazy" class="aligncenter size-full wp-image-2603" alt=".NET Exception Dashboard" src="/assets/apexExceptionsRandom.png" width="878" height="248" data-id="2603" srcset="/assets/apexExceptionsRandom.png 878w, /assets/apexExceptionsRandom-300x84.png 300w" sizes="(max-width: 878px) 100vw, 878px" />